Privacy Policy

 • Other information chosen by the customer in Company’s interface, which may include, but is not limited to: university identification number, telephone number, course enrollment information, study sign-up information, research data collected in online surveys, data collected as part of prescreening for eligibility in research studies.

-For the sake of clarity, you should know that Company does not collect this Subject Information independently and does not export any Subject Information that originates in the EU.
+For the sake of clarity, you should know that Company does not collect this Subject Information independently and does not export any Subject Information that originates in the EU or UK/Gibraltar, as applicable.
+Rather, the information is stored on third-party server infrastructure in the relevant geographical location.

 Subject Information will be used by Company to: